-As track season is quickly approaching, many of my throwers have been involved in other sports and thus have not been able to focus on their throws training.
+As track season is quickly approaching, many of my throwers have been involved in other sports and haven’t been able to focus on their throws training.
 It was for this reason I felt it most important to review technique preseason.

-The 6 pillars are built on top of a foundation of science: Physics and Biomechanics: distance and displacement, speed and velocity, acceleration, vectors and scalars, kinetics (dynamics), torque, angular speed, and angular kinetics.
+The 6 pillars are built on top of a foundation of science, specifically Physics and Biomechanics: distance and displacement, speed and velocity, acceleration, vectors and scalars, kinetics (dynamics), torque, angular speed, and angular kinetics.

 As you can see, you don’t just go out to the ring and throw it as hard as you can!
 And if you want to get better fast, realize that the pillars are dictated by the science.